 - Pasta: leftovers or fresh, they all work.
 I used leftovers from the Charred Corn Asparagus Spaghetti.

-- Seasonings: it is essential to add a nice dose of salt, pepper, herbs, spices, whatever is your jam.
-Even if your leftover pasta is well seasoned, you're adding a lot of extra ingredients and it will water them down.
+- Seasonings: it is essential to add a nice dose of salt, pepper, herbs, spices, or whatever suits your taste buds.
+If the cheese is too salty you need to go easy on the extra salt.
+Besides that, and even if your leftover pasta is well seasoned, you're adding a lot of extra ingredients, so don't skimp on flavor.

-- Cheese: it adds a lot of flavor.
+- Cheeses: it adds lots of flavor.
 Take into account the cheeses you use and adjust the salt in your seasoning.

-- Start with the add-ins: use whatever leftover pasta you have (I love it with tomato sauce also) and add the cheeses and herbs if using.
-Season well!
+Start with the add-ins: use whatever leftover pasta you have (I love it with tomato sauce also), and add the cheeses and herbs if using.
+Season it well!

-- Cooking it: cook first on the stove until a light crust starts to develop.
+Cooking it: cook first on the stove until a light crust develops.
 Scatter cheese over it and finish it in the oven.

 Variations